jonkrohn/ML-foundations/README.md

 ### Prerequisities

-All code demos will be in Python so experience with it or another object-oriented programming language would be helpful for following along with the code examples.
+**Programming**: All code demos will be in Python so experience with it or another object-oriented programming language would be helpful for following along with the code examples.

+**Mathematics**: Familiarity with secondary school-level mathematics will make the class easier to follow along with.
+If you are comfortable dealing with quantitative information -- such as understanding charts and rearranging simple equations -- then you should be well-prepared to follow along with all of the mathematics.

 Finally, here's an illustration of Oboe, the *Machine Learning Foundations* mascot, created by the wonderful artist [Aglaé Bassens](https://www.aglaebassens.com):